 The Mdonya Old River Camp is one of the best places to see these animals – if you have an outdoor picnic here, elephants may walk right up to you!
 4×4 game drives head out from the camp on a daily basis, and thoroughly explore some of the hottest sightseeing spots in Ruaha National Park.

 The Scene: Northern Zambia

-The Kongamato, like the Agogwe, actually has many recorded sightings to its name.
+Like the Agogwe, the Kongamato has many recorded sightings to its name.
 Said to stalk the swampy shores of Lake Bangweulu, Kongamato has been seen as far east as Shiwa Ngamu and seemingly spends its time among the myriad swamps of Central Africa.

 While You Wait:

-The Kongamato, if it exists, may be a real life dinosaur.
-But if you don’t get the chance to see it, at least you might get a glimpse of another real life dinosaur: African crocodiles!
+The Kongamato, if it exists, may be a real-life dinosaur.
+But if you don’t get to see it, at least you might get a glimpse of another real-life dinosaur: African crocodiles!